oleksandr-shvets/clonejs-nano/README.md

 Currently, all major browsers have `__proto__` support, except Internet Explorer.
 **This** `clone` **function can be also implemented through** `Object.create` **or function-constructors (JavaScript 1.0 / IE3.0)**.

-#### Try the true prototype-based OOP
+### Try the true prototype-based OOP

-In this framework you can easilly create and manipulate objects without constructors, instead of classic js way, where you should define a constructor for every object (that you want to use as prototype), even if you didn't need it.
+With this framework you can easilly create and manipulate objects without constructors, instead of classic js way, where you should define a constructor for every object (that you want to use as prototype), even if you didn't need it.
 It's possible to build and maintain extremely **large numbers of "classes" with comparatively little code**.